openmrs/openmrs-esm-core/docs/getting_started/tour.md

-# Tour of a microfrontend
+# Tour of a frontend module

 Let's explore the contents of [openmrs-esm-template-app](https://github.com/openmrs/openmrs-esm-template-app).